Anxiolytic

 An anxiolytic (/ˌæŋksiəˈlɪtɪk, ˌæŋksioʊ-/; also antipanic or anti-anxiety agent) is a medication or other intervention that reduces anxiety.
 This effect is in contrast to anxiogenic agents which increase anxiety.
 Anxiolytic medications are used for the treatment of anxiety disorders and their related psychological and physical symptoms.

 Nature of anxiety

-Anxiety is a naturally-occurring emotion and an innate response of the body to the environmental stimuli.
-Mild to moderate anxiety would increase level of performance.
-However, when anxiety levels exceed the tolerability of a person, anxiety disorders may occur.
-People with anxiety disorders can exhibit fear responses such as defensive behaviors, high levels of alertness and negative emotions, without external stimuli which induce anxiety within an individual.
-Those with anxiety disorders are also often found to have concurrent psychological disorders, most commonly depression.
-Anxiety disorders are divided into 6 types in clinical recognition.
-They are as follows.
+Anxiety is a naturally occurring emotion and response.
+When anxiety levels exceed the tolerability of a person, anxiety disorders may occur.
+People with anxiety disorders can exhibit fear responses, such as defensive behaviors, high levels of alertness, and negative emotions.
+Those with anxiety disorders may have concurrent psychological disorders, such as depression.
+Anxiety disorders are classified using six possible clinical assessments:

 Different types of anxiety disorders will share some general symptoms while having their own distinctive symptoms.
 This explains why people with different types of anxiety disorders will respond differently to different classes of anti-anxiety medications.

 Etiology

 The etiology of anxiety disorder remains unknown.
 There are several contributing factors that are still yet to be proved to cause anxiety disorders.
 These factors include childhood anxiety, drug induction by central stimulant drugs, metabolic diseases or having depressive disorder.